AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/tokenomics.md

 > TokenSPICE simulates tokenized ecosystems via an agent-based approach, with EVM in-the-loop.
 > > More simply, we create dummy actors, and give them roles such as: `staker` or `validator` within an eco-system, and then let some clever maths and computing play out how people(?) buy and sell their tokens.

+The goal here is the figure out, with some computational assurance, how best to build a sustainable crypto-eco-system.